dotnet/android-samples/ContactsProviderDemo/README.md

 ---
 name: Xamarin.Android - ContactsProvider Demo
-description: This example shows how to use the ContactsProvider as well as the device owner's profile in Android.
+description: "This example shows how to use the ContactsProvider as well as the device owner's profile in Android"
 page_type: sample
 languages:
 - csharp